erdemerbaba/Reyeader/README.md

 # Reyeader
-code that reads text for robots
+Code that reads text for robots